dominiksuter/3-25HS.W-B-WI-GrPro_morse-code-converter/README.md

 People are curious about Morse code, but manually encoding and decoding messages is error-prone and tedious.
 There’s a need for a simple tool that translates between text and Morse code quickly and reliably.

 **Scenario**
 A user wants to encode messages into Morse code to practice or send signals, or decode received Morse code messages.
-They use this application in a console, inputting either plain text or Morse code, and receive the corresponding translation instantly.
+They use this application in a console, inputting either plain text, Morse code, or a text file, and receive the corresponding translation instantly.
 The program also keeps a history of conversions for reference.

 **User stories:**

 1. As a user, I want to enter text and receive the Morse code translation.
 2. As a user, I want to enter Morse code and get the corresponding text.
-3. As a user, I want to see error messages if I input invalid Morse code.
+3. As a user, I want to see error messages if I input invalid Morse code or unsupported characters.
 4. As a user, I want all conversions to be saved automatically in a JSON history file.
+5. As a user, I want to be able to encode or decode the contents of `.txt` files directly.

 **Use cases:**

-- Encode text to Morse code
+* Encode text to Morse code
-- Decode Morse code to text
+* Decode Morse code to text
+* Process text files (`.txt`) for batch conversion
-- Save conversion history to `morse_history.json`
+* Save conversion history to `morse_history.json`
-- Display meaningful error messages for invalid input
+* Display meaningful error messages for invalid input using colored console output
+* Automatically handle word separation when decoding Morse code

 ---